el-damiano/chirpy-http-server/README.md

 # Basic HTTP Server - Chirpy

-Minimalistic HTTP web server written in Go with basic data storage and a JSON API.
+Minimalistic HTTP web server written in Go with a production ready JSON API, basic data storage, authentication with JWT, authorization and webhooks.

 *Built as a guided project on [Boot.dev](https://www.boot.dev/courses/learn-http-servers-golang)*